It's the Law!

 Lane County participates in the statewide collection program E-Cycles, offering free recycling at six Lane County transfer sites.

-You make take up to 7 e-waste items to the following tranfer sites:
+You may take up to 7 e-waste items to the following tranfer sites:

 Lane County Waste Management's collection program offers free recycling of office electronics such as printers, phones, and fax machines.
 Free recycling is also offered for entertainment electronics such as VCRs, DVD players, video game units, and stereo components.
 Non-computer extension items such as speakers, covers, and packaging are not collected in this program.